Class Action Lawsuit FAQs

 What is a class action?

-A class action is a lawsuit in which one or more people sue on behalf of a larger group who are individually affected by the same issue.
+A class action is a lawsuit where one or more people sue on behalf of a larger group who are affected by the same issue.
 This is referred to as “the class”.
 While the subject matter of class action lawsuits can vary, two factors are almost always present:

-- Level the playing field for people with disagreements with large companies or businesses
+- Level the playing field for people who have disagreements with large companies or businesses

 - Reduce the cost of litigation

 - Give increased bargaining power

 - Provide services of experienced attorneys